- Patients

 What is cervical cancer?

-The cervix is a canal between your uterus and vagina.
-When you’re pregnant, your cervix helps keep your baby in place until it’s fully developed.
-Cervical cancer occurs when abnormal cells develop in the lining of the cervix and form a tumour.
+The cervix is a canal located between your uterus and vagina.3 When you’re pregnant, your cervix helps keep your baby in place until it’s fully developed.3 Cervical cancer can occur when abnormal cells develop in the lining of the cervix and form a tumour.1,2,4 Anyone with a cervix is at risk of developing cervical cancer, this can include persons who identify as straight, lesbian, gay bisexual or transgender.2,5

 Types of cervical cancer

-- Squamous cell carcinoma Starts in the flat squamous cells that line the outer surface of the cervix and is the most common form of cervical cancer1.
+- Squamous cell carcinoma (SCC): usually starts in the outer surface of the cervix and is the more common form of cervical cancer

-- Adenocarcinoma Develops in the glandular cells that line the inner surface of the cervix.
-This type of cancer is relatively difficult to diagnose because it starts high in the cervix and isn’t always reached during a cervical screening test.
+- Adenocarcinoma usually develops in inner surface of the cervix.2,6 This type of cancer may be difficult to diagnose because it starts high in the cervix and isn't always reached during a cervical screening test2,6

 Make an enquiry